remy/twivatar/README.markdown

+# No longer works

+**Twitter has managed to finally kill this (and related) projects.
+Sorry, I've looked and I can't see a solution.**

 # Twivatar

 Twivatar is a RESTful API to a Twitter user's avatar built out of frustration of external Twitter apps breaking when the avatar url is stored, and then changed by that user later on Twitter - the result is a broken image on that app unless they constantly check for profile changes.